Bill Watch List / 2025 Session

 LGBTQ Related Bills:

-• AB932Passed 1st Assembly Committee hearing – Mandates gender equity in community youth athletics programs, allowing civil actions for discrimination and requiring local educational agencies to accommodate both genders’ athletic interests proportionately or demonstrate full accommodation of underrepresented genders.
+• AB932Placed on Assembly Appropriations Committee Suspense File – Mandates gender equity in community youth athletics programs, allowing civil actions for discrimination and requiring local educational agencies to accommodate both genders’ athletic interests proportionately or demonstrate full accommodation of underrepresented genders.

 • AR21Passed Assembly – Resolves to increase awareness about the importance of removing all barriers to 2STGI (Two-Spirit, Transgender, Gender Nonconforming or Nonbinary, or Intersex ) communities, individuals, and families.